lisandromilocco/lisandromilocco.github.io/index.md

 ## Join Us

-We welcome motivated students and postdocs interested in evolutionary-developmental biology, mathematical and computational modeling, and dynamical systems.
+We welcome motivated students and postdocs interested in evolutionary-developmental biology, mathematical and computational modeling, quantitative genetics and dynamical systems.
 Informal inquiries are always encouraged!

 ---